csabby101/Stock-Simulator/README.md

 * Web application that allows simulated trading of stocks from the US stock market.
 * Investors can practice buying and selling of stocks without risking real money.

+## Tech and files :
+This project is created using the python framework Flask.
+The HTML template files are implemented using Jinja.
+The real time stock price data is fetched from [IEX CLoud](https://iexcloud.io/) as it lets you download stock quotes via their API.

 ## Configuring:
 To register for an API key in order to be able to query IEX’s data, follow these steps: